What does Lebron James have to do with music education? Why, you ask, is he my musical hero?

 No cutting corners….

-Skip the ear and mind work and you will have no idea what to with all that technique on the court.
+Skip the ear and mind work and you will have no idea what to do with all that technique on the court.

 Fast does NOT equal good…

-Big Music Games is our answer to developing a music mind and music ear in a super fun way and early in your music education journey is through playing games.
+At BMF, our answer to developing a music mind and music ear in a super fun way and early in your music education journey is through playing games.

-So we are giving them all the tools needed to have a shot at their dreams!
+Let’s give them all the tools needed to have a shot at their dreams!